 Shaun Simpson (Unadilla 2015)

-Fast, funny, strong, and fearless, Shaun Simpson was the perfect guest.
-He rode well and hard at Unadilla.
+Fast, funny, strong, and fearless, Shaun Simpson was the perfect guest when he showed up at Unadilla.
+He rode well and hard.
 His fourth-place finish was impressive, and so was his charisma and enthusiasm—especially since he was coming off a GP win just six days earlier!

 So who did we miss?
 Please let us know in the comments below….